tammmyz/MediaPipeHoloLensHandTracking/README.md

 # MediaPipeHoloLensHandTracking
-Hand tracking in Unity 2022 for HoloLens 2 using OpenCVForUnity pluginn
+Hand tracking in Unity 2022 for HoloLens 2 using OpenCVForUnity plugin.